dansmyers/Example-AI-Assignment/README.md

 ### Background pre-research

-Next, use the Bing AI in Creative mode to gather some information on your potential topics.
+Next, use Copilot in Creative mode to gather some information on your potential topics.
 Think of this as “pre-research” to give you high-level background on the topics so you can further evaluate them.
 Here’s an example prompt:

 *I’d like to learn more about [insert topic].
 Please provide an overview of its historical background and significance.
 Include information on what it is, when and where it was created, why it was an important innovation in its time period, and its relevance to modern society*.